hamedsey/hamedsey.github.io/_pages/about.md

 ---

 Welcome!
 If you're here to know more about me, you're at the right place!
 I'll make this easy :D
-- 5th-year PhD student
+- Final-year PhD student
   - School: Georgia Institute of Technology
   - Major: Electrical and Computer Engineering (ECE)
   - Advisor: Alexandros Daglis
-  - Research interests: datacenters, smartNICs, in-network computing, computer architecture, FPGAs
+  - Research interests: datacenters, smartNICs, in-network computing, RDMA/RoCE, computer architecture, FPGAs
   - I'm currently seeking full-time opportunities to research and develop forms of in-network computing to accelerate high-bandwidth and latency-sensitive datacenter workloads.
 If my profile piques your interest, please reach out via email: hamed@gatech.edu

 - Topic: Enabling an Application-Aware Network with SmartNICs to Accelerate Latency-Critical Online Services